 These advancements captured the user’s interest and radically changed their preferences toward more modernization and digitalization.

-Collaboration became vital as groups developed complex social orders where the individual and group interests sometimes clashed, and the relative power distribution among the stakeholders became more subtle and intricate and influenced the organization’s evolution.
+Collaboration became vital as groups developed complex social orders where the individual and group interests sometimes clashed.
+The relative power distribution among the stakeholders became more subtle and intricate and influenced the organization’s evolution.

 So what is solution design?